stevesaliman/gradle-properties-plugin/README.md

 need to be setup external to the project.
 For example, if the project mentions a tomcat home, the developer knows they need to install tomcat.
 If they see a JNDI data source, they know they need to set one up inside their container.

-# How does it work? #
-By default, Gradle applies properties to your project in the following order:

-1. The gradle.properties file in the project directory

-2. The gradle.properties file in the user's ${gradleUserHomeDir}/.gradle
-directory.

-3. The command line properties set with -P arguments.

-The last one in wins.
-The properties plugin enhances this sequence by adding two additional steps.
-One for project properties that change from environment to environment, and one for properties that are common to a user (or client), but change from user to user (or client to client).
-The order of execution for the properties plugin is:

-1. The gradle.properties file in the project directory

-2. The gradle-${environmentName}.properties file in the project directory. if no environment is specified, the plugin will assume an environment name of "local".
-We strongly recommend adding gradle-local.properties to the .gitignore file of the project so that develpers' local configurations don't interfere with each other.

-3. The gradle.properties file in the user's ${gradleUserHomeDir}/.gradle
-directory.
-Properties in this file are generally things that span projects, or shouldn't be checked into a repository, such as user credentials, etc.

-4. If the ${gradleUserName} property is set, the properties plugin will load properties from ${gradleUserHomeDir}/gradle-${gradleUserName}.properties.
-This file is useful for cases when you need to build for a different user or client and you have properties that span projects.
-For example you might have several projects that have pages with a customized banner.
-The contents of the banner change from client to client.
-The gradle-${gradleUserName}.properties file is a great way to put the client's custom text into a single file per client, and specify at build time which client's banners should be used.

-5. The command line properties set with -P arguments.

-As with standard Gradle property processing, the last one in wins.
-The properties plugin also creates a "filterTokens" property that can be used to do token replacement in files, allowing Gradle to edit configuration files for you.

 # How do I use it? #
 The initial setup of a project is a little involved, but once done, this process